Can I go now – Maldives

 For a ‘fly and flop’ holiday we can’t think of anywhere better.

-The UK Foreign Office’s current advice for Maldives is similar to much of the globe and ‘against all but essential travel’.
-The US State department’s advice isn’t quite as forthright, but at Level 3 where they suggest travellers ‘reconsider travel’.
+Those travelling from the UK to the Maldives are not required to quarantine on their return home.
+The US State department’s advice is at Level 3 where they suggest travellers ‘reconsider travel’.
 We have arranged for clients to travel in such circumstances, but understanding the situation and having the right travel insurance in place is key.
 Please do talk to us if you’d like to: